sgsaenger/vipster/INSTALL.md

 ## Precompiled releases

-Binary releases are provided for Windows, Linux and macOS on [github](https://github.com/sgsaenger/vipster/releases).
+Binary releases of *QtVipster* are provided for Windows, Linux and macOS on [github](https://github.com/sgsaenger/vipster/releases).

 ### Windows